katayama8000/scrapbox-cli/README.md

 # Scrapbox Write CLI

-This CLI tool allows you to write Scrapbox pages directly from your terminal.
+This CLI tool allows you to Scrapbox pages directly from your terminal.

 ## Usage